dnndev/xmp-docs/template-controls/add-image.md

+---
+id: template-add-image
+title: 'xmod:AddImage'
+category: Action Links
+context: template
+summary: >-
+  The AddImage tag renders as a clickable image at run-time.
+It is used to show the form defined by the `<AddForm>` tag in the module instance's selected form.
+keywords:
+  - add
+  - image
+  - template
+---
 # `<xmod:AddImage>`

 The AddImage tag renders as a clickable image at run-time.
 It is used to show the form defined by the `<AddForm>` tag in the module instance's selected form.